Give us your views

 Your views and suggestions are important to us.
 They help us to understand what we are doing well and how we could further improve.

-Freepost paper copies of our FFT surveys are available within our services for you to complete, these are called our “How did we do?” surveys.
-If you would like to have a copy of our “How did we do?” survey to complete please get in touch with our PALS team: 2gnft.PALS@nhs.net
+Free-post paper copies of the Friends and Family Test are available, these are called our “How did we do?” surveys.
+If you would like a copy of our “How did we do?” survey to complete, please email our PALS team at 2gnft.PALS@nhs.net.

-In addition to this you may be contacted by text message to seek your views about our services, you can opt out of this by responding to our text messages or by contacting our PALS team: 2gnft.PALS@nhs.net
+You may also be contacted by text message to seek your views about our services, you can opt out of this by responding to our text messages or by emailing our PALS team at 2gnft.PALS@nhs.net

 Advocacy services and other organisations